Last Updated: May 22, 2019 | Download my FREE Leaky Gut Recovery Guide

-I take probiotics daily.
-When I wake up you might find me popping 1 capsule of Smart Probiotic, a high strength multi-strain probiotic my research team and I spent 3 months researching & developing (available here).
+When I wake up you might find me taking 1 capsule of this high strength probiotic my research team and I spent 3 months researching & developing.

 Then at lunch time I might be tucking into an organic jar of ‘live’ sauerkraut.

 You see, the good bacteria from probiotics have proven to be one of the most important supplements/foods I take to keep my gut in good health.